KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 - **Entropic Cycle (`E↑→E→E↓→♾`)** = spurious motion, noisy but self-terminating.

 **Zenon** registers not entropy’s turbulence, but its silence.
-Only coherence leaves an enduring echo.
+Only coherence leaves an enduring resonance.

 ---